ICSC Trustee Biographies

 Senior Vice President - Real Estate

-Vincent Corno is Senior Vice President - Real Estate for Saks Incorporated, the iconic $2.6 billion retailer operating 52 Saks Fifth Avenue full line luxury department stores and 55 Saks Fifth Avenue OFF 5TH outlet stores throughout the United States.
-Mr. Corno oversees the company's domestic real estate portfolio including new stores, expansions and closures.
-He is an eighteen-year industry veteran and previously served in various capacities of increasing responsibility with Forest City Enterprises, a $9.5 billion, Cleveland-based real estate development company, and with The May Department Stores Company, the former $15 billion, 487-store, St. Louis-based retail department store chain that is now part of Macy's, Inc.
+Mr. Corno is a twenty-two year veteran of the retail real estate industry and previously served as Senior Vice President of Real Estate with Saks Incorporated, the former $3 billion, 116-store, New York-based retail luxury department store and outlet chain that is now part of Hudson’s Bay Company.
+Prior to Saks, Vince had various roles of increasing responsibility with Forest City Enterprises, a $9.5 billion, Cleveland-based real estate development company, and with The May Department Stores Company, the former $15 billion, 487-store, St. Louis-based retail department store chain that is now part of Macy's, Inc. Vince is an ICSC Trustee and Central Division Vice President.

 Mr. Corno earned his undergraduate and juris doctor degrees at St. Louis University, is a licensed attorney and holds a certified public accountant certificate.